AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

         - You can specify your launch configuration with multiple Auto Scaling groups.
         - However, you can only specify one launch configuration for an Auto Scaling group at a time, and you can't modify a launch configuration after you've created it.
         - To change the launch configuration for an Auto Scaling group, you must create a launch configuration and then update your Auto Scaling group with it.
+        - instance placement tenancy
+            - default value is null and is taken from VPC tenancy attribute
+            - unless set on LC
     - LT is similar
         - allows versioning
         - Allows to edit and update.
         - With versioning of launch templates, you can create a subset of the full set of parameters.
 Then, you can reuse it to create other versions of the same launch template.
         - Also LTs provide **more EC2 options** for you to configure, for example, dedicated hosting can be set only using a LT.
 Similarly, ability to use T2 unlimited burst credit option is only available in a LT.
         - allows choosing different instance types
+- Scaling Policies
+    - Target Tracking
+        - track a target and scale accordingly
+        - e.g I want average ASG CPU to stay around 40%
+    - Simple Scaling
+        - require CW alarms
+        - there is a cooldown period
+    - Step scaling
+        - require CW alarms
+        - very similar to Simple, except no cooldown
+    - Scheduled Actions
+    - Predictive Scaling
 - Termination Policies
     - Default
     - AllocationStrategy